Vassilis Spanoulis: 1999–00 season

+2000–01 season

+In the 2000–01 season, Spanoulis again played in the 2nd-tier level Greek 2nd Division, with Gymnastikos S. Larissas.
+In 26 Greek 2nd Division games played, he scored a total of 213 points, for a scoring average of 8.2 points per game.

-Maroussi Athens
+Maroussi

-After playing with Gymnastikos S. Larissas, in the Greek 2nd Division, Spanoulis signed a four-year contract with Maroussi of the top-tier level Greek Basket League, the European-wide 3rd-tier level FIBA Korać Cup, and later, the European-wide 2nd-tier level EuroCup.
-He played with Maroussi until 2005.
+After playing two seasons with Gymnastikos S. Larissas, in the Greek 2nd Division, Spanoulis signed a four-year contract with Maroussi of the top-tier level Greek Basket League, the European-wide 3rd-tier level FIBA Korać Cup, and later, the European-wide 2nd-tier level EuroCup.
+Maroussi paid Gymnastikos S.Larissas a contract buyout in the amount of 50 million Greek drachmas, in order to secure his player rights.
+When Spanoulis first joined Maroussi, the team's head coach at the time, Nikos Linardos, had the then 19-year-old Spanoulis play one-on-one against the well-known veteran EuroLeague player Michael Koch.
+After their one-on-one match, Koch reportedly said to Linardos, "Coach, this kid is a star.
+He will be a great basketball player."

 2001–02 season

 During the 2001–02 season, Spanoulis helped to lead Maroussi to the Greek Cup Final.
 This was the first time the team had ever made it to the Greek Cup title game.
-Maroussi also competed in the European-wide 3rd-tier level FIBA Korać Cup 2001–02 season.
+Maroussi also competed in the European-wide 3rd-tier level FIBA Korać Cup's 2001–02 season.

 2002–03 season

 Spanoulis was voted the Greek Basket League's Best Young Player, of the 2002–03 season.
+He also played with Maroussi in the European-wide 3rd-tier level FIBA Europe Champions Cup's 2002–03 season.

 2003–04 season

 In the 2003–04 season, Spanoulis helped to lead Maroussi to the Greek Basket League Finals.
-He also helped lead Maroussi to the 2003–04 season's FIBA Europe League (later called FIBA EuroChallenge) Final.
+He also helped lead Maroussi to the 2003–04 season's FIBA Europe League Final.
 In the FIBA Europe League, Spanoulis averaged 10.8 points per game, and 6.4 assists per game, off the bench for Maroussi.
 He also shot 40% from three-point range.
 He was also named the Greek League Most Improved Player that same season.

-Spanoulis was then drafted in the 2nd round, of the 2004 NBA draft, by the Dallas Mavericks, following this sudden emergence.
+Spanoulis was then drafted in the 2nd round of the 2004 NBA draft, by the Dallas Mavericks, following this sudden emergence.
 He also made it onto the Greece men's national basketball team, at the 2004 Athens Summer Olympic Games.